tackman/yurikure/rule-src/rule-en.md

 - In 1st turn, another girls pair (not an initial couple setteled in Setup) became a couple.
 Does this couple try Kiss of Promise in 1st turn?

   - Yes, they try.
-Only initial couple formed by Setup does not try Kiss of Promise in 1st turn.
+Only initial couple formed at Setup does not try Kiss of Promise in 1st turn.
 The initial couple also tries Kiss of Promise like other couples after 2nd turn.